Reinventing Community College To Reach Millions Of Workers — Online

 What kinds of credentials are you talking about and in what fields?

 That would depend on the region of California people live in.
-We have a very diverse economy and we're looking at this by working with labor partners, the building trades as well as large industry representatives like manufacturing, health care, medical coding or administration.
+We have a very diverse economy, and we're looking at this by working with labor partners, the building trades as well as large industry representatives like manufacturing, health care, medical coding or administration.
 These short-term credentials would take advantage of a worker's prior learning, folks who've been in the workforce for a long time and have lots of experience.

 We would give them a short burst of job skills that employers would honor.
 This is not something that our community colleges currently focus on.